-- 4.3.4.
+- 4.3.2.
+Death of close family members such as parents or grandparents (Where possible a death certificate should be provided); - 4.3.3.
+Major political upheaval or natural disaster in the home country requiring emergency travel which has impacted on the student's studies; or - 4.3.4.
 A traumatic experience that has impacted on the student which could include involvement in, or witnessing of a serious accident or witnessing or being the victim of a serious crime.
 Such cases supported by police or psychologists' reports. - 4.3.5.
 Where DIC is unable to offer a pre-requisite unit; or - 4.3.6.
 Inability to begin studying on the course commencement date due to delay in receiving a student visa.